demisto/content/Packs/Grafana/README.md

-Use this content pack to manage alerts .
+Use this content pack to manage alerts.

 ## What does this pack do?
 The integration in this pack enables you to:
 - Fetch alerts using list alerts endpoint.
-- Get, pause or unpause alerts.
+- Get, pause, or unpause alerts.
 - Get or update users.
 - Get teams and their members.
 - Add or remove a user from a team.